- President Barack Obama’s administration’s official lifting of the HIV travel ban to the USA is finally implemented.

 - The World Health Organisation revises its guidelines to recommend HIV positive people are put straight on treatment following diagnosis.
 The British HIV Association (BHIVA) also issues new guidelines [PDF].

-- We hold our first ever Condom Week to encourage condom use and help men who have sex with men (MSM) and black Africans to find the best condom for them using our Fits Me quiz.
+- We hold our first ever Condom Week to encourage condom use and help gay and bisexual men and Black African people to find the best condom for them using our Fits Me quiz.

 - Our lobbying results in the HPV vaccine being extended to MSM up to the age of 45 in GUM clinics.
 We continue to campaign for a Quadrivalent vaccine to be given to all boys.

 - Actor Charlie Sheen ‘comes out’ as HIV positive and undetectable in a TV interview.
 Following widespread coverage and interest, our website has its busiest day of the year.

 - A review of blood donations was announced, which we had been calling on to make sure that the recommendations for maintaining a safe blood supply are up-to-date.
 This includes a six-month ban for MSM and lifetime bans for sex workers and intravenous drug users.

 - Ian Green is appointed as Chief Executive.